jakubhalik/whenpathchanges/whenpathchanges/README.md

 # whenpathchanges

-### Cross-platform daemon that will in a CPU efficient way spy on the kernel fs calls and if they modify a path u choose will <do something>
+### Cross-platform daemon that will in a CPU efficient way spy on the kernel fs calls and if they modify a path u choose will in microseconds after <do something>

 Should file or any file/s in dir not be changed by some program without u knowing about it as quickly as possible?
 U will know in microsecond speed that it changed, better: